 There is also comfort in knowing that many others have faced the challenges you face and come out on top.
 Even better is there are a lot of people with solutions making the world a better place for autistic kids and their parents.

-In this post, we’re going to look at autism statistics worldwide so you can see just how not alone you truly are.
+In this post, we’re going to look at autism rates by country and autism statistics worldwide so you can see just how not alone you truly are.

-Germany, Italy, France, Ireland and the Netherlands round out the list of countries with the lowest rates of autism according to InsiderMonkey.
+Germany, Italy, France, and the Netherlands round out the list of countries with the lowest autism rates worldwide according to InsiderMonkey.

 According to a recent study by The National Autistic Society, among the autistic adults they studied, they found a ratio of 3 men to 1 woman.
 But with the children they studied, they found a much higher ratio of 5 boys to 1 girl.